mickem/nscp-docs/docs/settings.md

 key=value
 ```

-To use an ini file you prefix the settings url with ini:// then you can use various folder strings or specify a relative or absolut path to the file.
+To use an ini file you prefix the settings url with ini:// then you can use various folder strings or specify a relative or absolute path to the file.

 examples:

 *   Use the relative file foo.ini `nscp settings --migrate-to ini://foo.ini`
 *   Use the relative file foo.ini in a subfolder called conf `nscp settings --migrate-to ini://conf/foo.ini`
 *   Use a file stored in the profile folder (on windows): C:\Documents and Settings\All Users\Application Data\NSClient++ `nscp settings --migrate-to ini://%(common-appdata)/NSClient++/nsclient.ini`

 ### registry settings

-Registry is only avalible on windows and using them on windows is recomended as it integrates better with windows and windows managament tools where you can push configuration changes and similar things.
+Registry is only available on windows and using them on windows is recommended as it integrates better with windows and windows management tools where you can push configuration changes and similar things.
 As the registry is naturally a tree structure we use folders as section and keys and values for keys and values.

-To use an ini file you prefix the settings url with ini:// then you can use various folder strings or specify a relative or absolut path to the file.
+To use an ini file you prefix the settings url with ini:// then you can use various folder strings or specify a relative or absolute path to the file.

 examples: